a-b-street/abstreet/docs/design/intersections.md

 - https://www.webpages.uidaho.edu/TrafficSignalSystems/traffic/instructor/ch3a.pdf
 - http://iamtraffic.org/evaluation/the-six-way/

+ah, think of the real world for the UI.
+Light per incoming lane.
+Sometimes need to show a green/yellow/red arrow.
+Could similarly show the ped stop hand or the walking figure, probably at both tips of a sidewalk.

 ## Intersection policies for pedestrians ##

 Before figuring out how pedestrians will deterministically use intersections alongside cars, recall how cars currently work...